 Linux is an operating system or a kernel created by Linus Torvalds with other contributors.
 It was first released on September 17, 1991.
-The main advantage of Linux is that it is distributed under an open-source license, means programmers can use the Linux Kernel to design their own custom operating systems.
+The main advantage of Linux is that it is distributed under an open-source license, which means programmers can use the Linux Kernel to design their own custom operating systems.
 Most of Linux code is written in C Programming Language.

-Some of the most popular operating systems that use Linux as kernel are Debian, Knoppix, Ubuntu, and Fedora.
-Nevertheless, the list does not end here as there are thousands of operating systems based on Linux which offer a variety of functions to the users.
+Some of the most popular operating systems that use Linux as a kernel are Debian, Knoppix, Ubuntu, and Fedora.
+Nevertheless, the list does not end here as there are thousands of operating systems based on Linux which offer a variety of functions to users.

 - Linux File Systems

 - File System Hierarchy